Human rights in Oman: Abductions and arbitrary arrests

 In January 2014, Omani intelligence agents arrested a Bahraini actor and handed him over to the Bahraini authorities on the same day of his arrest.
 The actor has been subjected to a forced disappearance, his whereabouts and condition remain unknown.

+In August 2014, The Omani writer and human rights defender Mohammed Al-Fazari, the founder and editor-in-chief of the e-magazine Muwatin "Citizen", disappeared after going to the police station in the Al-Qurum district of Muscat.
+For several months the Omani government denied his detention and refused to disclose information about his whereabouts or condition.
+On 17 July 2015, Al-Fazari left Oman seeking political asylum in UK after a travel ban was issued against him without providing any reasons and after his official documents including his national ID and passport were confiscated for more than 8 months.
+There were more reports of politically motivated disappearances in the country.

 According to Amnesty International annual report 2016, The authorities continued restricting freedom of expression.
 Many journalists and activists were arrested under penal code provisions which criminalize insulting the Sultan.
 In March 2015, Talib al-Saeedi, online activist, was arrested for three weeks without charge.
 Days after, a court sentenced Saeed al-Daroodi, blogger, to one year in prison and a fine; convicting him of “trying to overthrow the government” and “spreading hate”.

+According to a report, on 20 December 2015, poet and television producer Nasser al-Badri was summoned by the Police Special Section and detained for 12 days without charge and without trial.
+The report added that the Omani Observatory for Human Rights said that al-Badri was detained because of tweets he posted criticising Sultan Qaboos and the state of the country's economy.

 National Human Rights Commission of Oman

 The National Human Rights Commission, established in 2008, is not independent from the regime.
 It is chaired by the former deputy inspector general of Police and Customs and its members are appointed by royal decree.
 In June 2012, one of its members requested that she be relieved of her duties because she disagreed with a statement made by the Commission justifying the arrest of intellectuals and bloggers and the restriction of freedom of expression in the name of respect for “the principles of religion and customs of the country”.